hhbello/ML_Zoomcamp_2025/Midterm Project/README.md

 Using ML, this problem can be transformed into a supervised regression problem. train models on the features to predict the compressive strength for new mixtures.
 This enables virtual experimentation, faster design iterations, and proactive quality control without physical tests.
 ML models can simulate thousands of trial mixes instantly, reducing lab trials by 50-80% in practice.
 Also, techniques like hyperparameter tuning or genetic algorithms can find ideal mixtures for specific strength targets (e.g., eco-friendly low-cement formulas).

+## **3. Installing dependencies**

+To install the required dependencies, using command prompt or powershell, change the directory to the folder where you want the virtual environment to be and run the command "pipenv --python 3.10".
+This will create a virtual environment and install python 3.10.
+Next, run the command `pipenv shell`, this will activate the environment.
+Finally, run the command `pipenv install requests pandas scikit-learn jupyter`, this will install these depencies, to install more, run `pipenv install dependency_name`. a list of the dependencies used are contained in the Pipfile.

+## **4. Containerization (Docker)**

+We defined the environment and dependencies inside a Dockerfile.
+Next, we build the docker image `docker build -t midterm` from the project root.
+To run the container, start the container and map port `docker run -p 9696:9696 midterm`.
+This makes the Flask API accessible at `http://127.0.0.1:9696/predict`.